Friends and family of 16-year-old Belfast girl remember her as ‘change maker’

 BELFAST (NEWS CENTER Maine ) — Friends of the 16-year-old girl from Belfast who died Tuesday are remembering her as a politically active young woman, a talented artist, and an experienced cyclist.

 Laila Al-Matrouk was riding her bicycle on Route 1 in Belfast on Sunday, Aug.
 5, when she was hit by a car traveling northbound.
-Belfast Police Cheif Mike Macfarlane said she suffered serious injuries and was taken to Waldo County General Hospital, then taken to Eastern Maine Medical Center via LifeFlight.
+Belfast Police Chief Mike McFadden said Al-Matrouk suffered serious injuries and was taken to Waldo County General Hospital, then taken to Eastern Maine Medical Center via LifeFlight.

 “She was amazing,“ said Nicolle Littrell, who was an advisor to a youth feminist group that Laila helped create.
 “She was a change maker.”